-The industrial warehousing segment in India is highly fragmented, with the unorganised players have aggregated 83-85% share of the total warehousing space.
+The industrial warehousing segment in India is highly fragmented, with the unorganised players have aggregated about 90 per cent share of the total warehousing space.
 As a consequence, there is severe price competition among players.
 The industrial warehousing segment witnesses intense competition on account of unorganized nature of the industry.
 The other challenges hindering its growth include high cost, underdeveloped material handling infrastructure, fragmented warehousing, presence of multiple regulatory and policy making entities, lack of seamless movement of goods across modes, and poor integration with modern information technology.
 These challenges, particularly the ones pertaining to procedural complexities, redundant documentations and involvement of several agencies at our ports and borders, severely dent our performance in international trade, resulting into about 70% of the delays.

 There are several policies aimed at encouraging investment in the sector, including free trade warehousing zones and logistics parks.
 Selecting the right location, optimal usage of storage facilities, providing value-added services, and achieving scale are the key success factors for the warehousing industry.
 The government has laid an emphasis on infrastructure growth with plans to develop highways, railways and rural roads, and revive unused airstrips and airports.
-The government also announced the revival of the Sagarmala project for port modernisation and port automation, development of multimodal logistics parks, and dedicated freight corridors.
+The government has prepared a blue-print of the Maritime India Vision 2030 (MIV 2030) alongwith revival the Sagarmala project for port modernisation and port automation, development of multimodal logistics parks, and dedicated freight corridors.
 The successful and timely completion of these proposed projects can help ensure cost effectiveness and operational efficiencies.

 The GST implementation in 2017 has since brought efficiency in supply chain e.g. it has expedited the freight movement at interstate borders due to dismantling of check posts by upto 20%.
-The rollout of GST has started to improve supply-chain effectiveness and reduction in consolidation costs by promoting hub-and-spoke model (have a large warehouse in a strategic location instead of numerous small ones) resulting in a reorganised industry.
-There is a target to reduce the logistics cost in India from the present 14% of GDP to 7-8% of it, by 2022.
-The warehousing market in India was valued at ₹ 1,05,000 crore in 2020.
-It is expected to expand at a compound annual growth rate (CAGR) of ~14.86% between 2021 and 2025, to reach a value of ₹ 2,02,886 crore by 2025.
+The rollout of GST has improved supply-chain effectiveness and reduction in consolidation costs by promoting hub-and-spoke model (have a large warehouse in a strategic location instead of numerous small ones) resulting in a reorganised industry.
+The government has set a target to reduce logistics costs by as much as five percentage points over the next four-five years to about 8% of GDP.
+An earlier draft of the national logistics policy, firmed up in 2019, had aimed to reduce such costs to 10% of GDP.
+The warehousing market in India was valued at ₹ 1,11,300 crore in 2021.
+It is expected to expand at a compound annual growth rate (CAGR) of $^{\sim}$ 11.90% between 2021 and 2025, to reach a value of ₹ 2,06,960 crore by 2025.
 The industrial warehousing segment is driving growth, led by the organised segment (largely third-party logistics players i.e. 3PL) fuelled by value-added services.
 The growth of logistics is two sided - led by demand and supply.
 The demand-led growth is mainly strengthened with the economic recovery, and implementation of GST.
 The supply-led growth drivers include improvement in logistics infrastructure, integrated logistics and birth of numerous logistics start-ups, especially tech led start-ups.
 Such significant development is reflected in improvement in the global rankings i.e. 44th out of 167 countries in World Bank's Logistics Performance Index (LPI) 2018.

-The Indian government has announced that it is working at the policy in order to set up new logistics plan in the country.
+The Indian government has launched the Gati Shakti NMP in October 2021, which will reduce logistics costs and improve infrastructure efficiency.
 The intention is to devise the most cost-effective method to transport goods by the year 2035.
 The policy aims at preparing a proper integrated logistics plan.
-The new logistics division within the department of commerce is working on this national integrated plan, with the objective to identify and iron out any existing bottlenecks and gaps in the industry.
-It will also encourage tech-enabled start-ups in the logistics sector as they will be able to provide seamless movement of goods across the country.
+It is also encouraging tech-enabled start-ups in the logistics sector as they will be able to provide seamless movement of goods across the country.